 Visiting the emergency room could be a life-saving option if you are experiencing a medical emergency.
 However, making an unnecessary visit to the ER could result in high medical bills and wasted time.
 Make sure to weigh out all your options before heading to the hospital, and consider your primary care doctor and urgent care as an alternative in less serious situations.
 Emergency rooms are an excellent option for head injuries, severe bleeding, symptoms of heart attack, and more.
 There are many ways you can save on your bill if the visit is necessary.

 Medical care can be expensive, but Mira offers an affordable way to manage your health.
-For as low as $45 a month, Mira members get up to 80 percent off over 1,000 different medications, low-cost virtual and urgent care, and same-day lab testing.
+For an average of $45 a month, Mira members get up to 80 percent off over 1,000 different medications, low-cost virtual and urgent care, and same-day lab testing.
 Sign up today.

 Talor graduated from Penn State University with a B.S. in Biobehavioral Health, and minors in Spanish and Diversity & Inclusion in May of 2022.
 She has a passion for health equity and diversity in health.
 In the future, Talor hopes to work in public health policy reform to help eliminate health disparities.
 She enjoys reading, cooking, and listening to podcasts in her free time.